department-of-veterans-affairs/vets-website/va-gov/pages/health-care/eligibility.md

 - [What are priority groups and how do they affect me?](#priority-groups)
 - [I have other health insurance (like Medicare, Medicaid, or private insurance).
 Does that affect whether I can get VA health care benefits?](#other-health-insurance)
+- [When I leave active-duty service, how do I know if I’m eligible for TRICARE, VA health care, or both?] (#leave-active-service)
 - [If I can't get VA health care benefits, how else can I get health insurance?](#cannot-get)
 - [If I don't qualify for VA health care benefits, can I still get care for certain needs (like PTSD or military sexual trauma)?](#certain-needs)
 - [I need vision care.
 Can I get it through VA?](#vision-care)